 Year Crime Bias Location

-2017 0 N/A N/A

 2018 0 N/A N/A

 2019 0 N/A N/A

+2020 0 N/A N/A

-3. Institutions are required to report Unfounded crimes.
+3. Institutions are required to report UNFOUNDED crimes in the 2014 crime statistics chart and every year thereafter.
 Only local law enforcement may reclassify a crime as "Unfounded."

+Key

-Key OC = On Campus NC = Noncampus SH = Student Housing PP = Public Property
+OC = On Campus NC = Noncampus SH = Student Housing PP = Public Property

-^{1.} There are no residence halls on this campus and therefore the category in not applicable.
+1. There are no residence halls on this campus and therefore, the category is not applicable.